JMBarberio/Penn-Labs-Server-Challenge/README.md

 ## Installing Additional Packages
 Use any tools you think are relevant to the challenge!
 To install additional packages run `pipenv install <package_name>` within the directory.
 Make sure to document your additions.
+- Packages from pipfile:
+  - flask
+  - beautifulsoup4
-- Installed requests
+  - requests
+  - json
+  - matplotlib
+  - numpy
-- Installed JSON
+  - io